 The youth crossbows are made with a few things in mind:

 -extendable stock, so it can grow with the child

-There are a couple of other Barnett crossbows in the adult range that might be suitable for a teenager.
+A couple of other Barnett crossbows in the adult range might be suitable for a teenager.
 Take a look at the newest bestseller Whitetail Hunter II, and if you want to take advantage of the recurve model, here’s the Recruit Recurve.
 Or any other Recruit.

 Barnett Crossbow Pistols

 If you’re looking for a crossbow pistol in the category of 50-80 lb draw weight, just know that Barnett is not producing in this niche.
 They have mid and high-performance crossbows.
 However, we put together a very comprehensive buying guide and reviews the best crossbow pistols you can find on the market.
 Check it out.
 We’re sure you will find something suitable for your needs.
 Also, if you’re looking for a really mini crossbow just to play with, here’s a guide for that as well.